artichoke/project-infrastructure/modules/google-workspace-dkim/README.md

 # Google Workspace DKIM TXT Record

-This folder contains a Terraform module to provision an DKIM TXT record in an AWS Route53 zone.
+This folder contains a Terraform module to provision an Google Workspace DKIM TXT record in an AWS Route53 zone.

 ## Usage